-The main problems people may face following a brain injury are generally classified into four categories:
+The main issues that people might face following a brain injury can generally be put into four categories:

 Physical effects of a brain injury

-Many of the physical injuries sustained in a brain injury will heal long before the brain itself can recover.
-This means there are sometimes no external factors to indicate if someone is suffering from an ongoing brain injury.
+Many of the physical injuries sustained during a brain injury will heal long before the brain itself can recover.
+This means there are sometimes no external factors to indicate that a person is suffering from an ongoing brain injury.

 However, brain injuries can cause problems with movement and balance, as well as coordination.
-Someone with a brain injury can have ongoing problems of weakness in muscles and paralysis.
-They can also sometimes experience a loss of sensation in certain areas of the body, as well as problems with their senses.
+A person with a brain injury can have ongoing problems with weakness in muscles, and sometimes paralysis.
+They can also experience a loss of sensation in certain areas of the body, as well as problems with their senses.

 Extreme tiredness and fatigue are also common after a brain injury.
-People with brain injuries need to recognise when their energy levels are falling and rest accordingly.
+People with brain injuries need to recognise when their energy levels are falling and get plenty of rest.

-Around 25% of people who have sustained a severe head injury and brain damage can also suffer from headaches.
+Around 25% of people who have sustained a severe head injury can also suffer from headaches.
 These can still occur up to 2 years after the initial accident and maybe even longer.
 They can be made worse by stress or worry.

-There is also an increased risk of someone experiencing epilepsy and epileptic attacks following a brain injury.
+There is also an increased risk of someone experiencing epilepsy following a brain injury.
 This is because scar tissue on the brain can make the area unstable and more likely to have uncontrollable activity.
-These are associated more with injuries which have penetrated the brain, including skull fractures and objects which have struck and penetrated the head.
+These are usually linked to injuries that have penetrated the brain, such as skull fractures.

 Cognitive effects of a brain injury

-- Problems with memory which can include both short and long-term memory loss.
-There are many areas of the brain which control memory and any damage to one of these areas can lead to poor memory.
+Problems with memory loss may occur, which impacts a person’s short and long-term memory.
+There are many areas of the brain which control memory and any damage to one of these areas can lead to these issues.

-- Lack of concentration and a poor attention span is a common effect of a brain injury.
-People with brain injuries can become easily distracted and have trouble concentrating, especially when there are external factors contributing, such as stress, tiredness or worry.
+Lack of concentration and a poor attention span is also a common effect of a brain injury.
+People with brain injuries can become easily distracted and have trouble concentrating, especially when there are external factors, such as stress, tiredness or worry.

-- Visual and perceptual problems.
-Eyesight and hearing may appear to be unaffected by a brain injury.
-However, the area of the brain which processes incoming signals from these organs may be damaged.
+Finally, while eyesight and hearing may appear to be unaffected by a brain injury, the area of the brain which processes incoming signals from these organs may be damaged.
 This can result in difficulties judging distances and spatial awareness.
-Visual problems can also include only being able to process part of what can be seen, so half of the image will be missed by the brain.
+Visual problems can also include only being able to process parts of what can be seen, so half of the image will be missed by the brain.

 Emotional and behavioural effects of a brain injury

-After a brain injury, people will often notice a change in the injured person’s behaviour and their emotional responses to events.
+After a brain injury, people will often notice a change in their loved one’s behaviour and their emotional responses to events.

-These changes can be more subtle than the physical and cognitive problems but can have the biggest effect on their lives and the lives of their loved ones.
+These changes are often more subtle than many of the physical and cognitive problems listed above, but can have the biggest effect on the lives of the injured person and their family.
 A change in personality can be very difficult to come to terms with for all those involved.